 Admission to the Program

-Admission to the MS in Applied Biology requires an application for graduate program admission, the application fee, official transcripts from all colleges and universities attended, the Residency/Domicile Information form (for those students applying for in-state tuition) and the following program-specific credentials.
+Admission to the MS in Applied Biology requires an application for graduate program admission, the application fee of $65, official transcripts from all colleges and universities attended, the Residency/Domicile Information form (for those students applying for in-state tuition) and the following program-specific credentials.

 a.
 An undergraduate degree (in biology or related field) with a minimum cumulative grade point average of 3.0 on a 4.0 point scale.
 In addition to their coursework in biology, student transcripts should demonstrate the completion of pre-requisite courses in Chemistry (two courses in General Chemistry and at least one semester of Organic Chemistry), at least one additional Physical Science course, a course in Statistics, and a demonstrable background in Cell Biology/Genetics.

 b.
 Three letters of recommendation from individuals qualified to judge the applicants potential for success in a graduate program.

 c.
 A personal statement relating the applicants goals and career objectives as well as research interests and potential graduate advisors in the department.

 d.
 Scores on the General Graduate Record Exam at or above the 50th percentile.
 Scores on the Biology GRE are optional but if submitted will be considered in admission decisions.